Lisa Snowdon: Television

-Snowdon's first presenting role was on MTV UK's MTV Select.
+Snowdon's first presenting role was in 2003 on BBC3's Fightbox - a children's show in which contestants created 'avatars' to battle each other.
+Later she presented on MTV UK's MTV Select.
 She took over the role from Lisa Butcher as the "supermodel" judge and host on Britain's Next Top Model.
 Snowdon left the show to concentrate on her radio show and was replaced by Elle Macpherson as of season six.
 In autumn 2007, she was announced as the new co-presenter of Through the Keyhole with Sir David Frost on BBC One.

 Snowdon had a starring role in Channel 4's short film Man's Best Friend.
 She also had a cameo role in Channel 4 programme, Plus One.

 In 2014, Snowdon co-hosted Weekend Kitchen with Waitrose with Steve Jones.
 The show aired on Saturday mornings on Channel 4.

 In August 2016, Snowdon guest presented five episodes of Lorraine, standing in for Lorraine Kelly.
 In November 2016, Snowdon was confirmed as a contestant for the sixteenth series of I'm a Celebrity...Get Me Out of Here!.
 She was voted off as the second celebrity to leave the jungle coming in second last place to her camp-mate Danny Baker.

 In September 2022, Snowdon was crowned winner of the seventeenth series of Celebrity Masterchef.

 Strictly Come Dancing

-Snowdon took part in the sixth series of Strictly Come Dancing on the BBC paired with former champion Brendan Cole.
+Snowdon took part in the sixth series of Strictly Come Dancing, and was partnered with Brendan Cole.
+They made the final and finished in 3rd place.

 Radio

 At the end of August 2008, it was announced that Snowdon was to be the permanent replacement for Denise van Outen on Capital London as co-host with Jonny Vaughan.
 In January 2010, the pair signed a two-year deal to continue presenting the show.
 On 1 December 2011 it was confirmed she would remain at Capital.

-She was given the nickname 'Eggy' on the show by colleague Dave Berry after her penchant for boiled eggs and the smell they gave in the studio.
+Snowdon was given the nickname 'Eggy' on the show by colleague Dave Berry after her penchant for boiled eggs and the smell they gave off in the studio.
 On 13 November 2015, she announced that she would be leaving Capital Breakfast at the end of 2015.